CATEM1NAL/APyday-2/README.md

 As for why the mod is a roguelite - PAYDAY 2 is a game without a structure so I figured trying to make a standard implementation would be a bit hellish (especially when trying to factor in DLCs).
 Additionally I just don't have much fun with the game having played it to death and having squeezed the game dry.
-Randomised builds and loadouts that you are forced to use creates an interesting player experience where I'm actually excited to see if the fucked up skill/perk combo I got is actually viable.
+Randomised builds that you are forced to use and randomised loadouts that you have to try and make work creates an interesting player experience where I'm actually excited to see if the fucked up skill/perk combo I got is actually viable.
 Turning the game into a roguelite also provides a solution to the number one problem: what's the goal?

 ## So what *is* the goal?
 Beat 6 (or 4) heists in a row without failing.
 The heists are grouped into tiers that loosely follow heist complexity/story progress,